robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 ## DATA OVERVIEW

-The dataset was taken from Lietuvos Atvirų Duomenų Portalas and is publicly available in https://data.gov.lt/.
+The dataset was taken from Lietuvos Atvirų Duomenų Portalas and is publicly available on https://data.gov.lt/.
 Data was originally provided by AB Klaipėdos valstybinio jūrų uosto direkcija.

 The dataset contains information on international ships arriving at or departing from the port of Klaipėda registered by AB Klaipėdos valstybinio jūrų uosto direkcija – ship registration number, arrival or departure time, ship technical data and agent company.